Introductory Issues in Judges

 Chronological notices

 In 1943, Old Testament scholar Martin Noth argued that the books from JoshuaThe successor of Moses, Joshua led the Israelites into Canaan.
 More through Kings (excluding RuthThe great-grandmother of David.
-More, which is part of the Writings in the Hebrew Bible) formed a single literary and theological work presenting the history of Israel from the exodus from Egypt to the Babylonian exile, based upon the theological perspectives of the book of Deuteronomy.
-While subsequent debate regarding the date and editing of this extensive work continues, many scholars think there were at least two separate editions: one in the seventh century B.C.E., during the reign of JosiahJudean king noted for his reforms of Israel’s worship in the time of Jeremiah.
-More, that emphasized the unconditional nature of the promise and a positive view of kingship; and one in the sixth century B.C.E., during the exile, when the conditional nature of the covenantA covenant is a promise or agreement.
+More, which is part of the Writings in the Hebrew Bible) formed a single literary and theological work presenting the history of Israel from the Exodus from Egypt to the Babylonian exile, based upon the theological perspectives of the Book of Deuteronomy.
+While subsequent debate regarding the date and editing of this extensive work continues, many scholars think there were at least two separate editions: one in the seventh century BCE, during the reign of JosiahJudean king noted for his reforms of Israel’s worship in the time of Jeremiah.
+More, that emphasized the unconditional nature of the promise and a positive view of kingship; and one in the sixth century BCE, during the exile, when the conditional nature of the covenantA covenant is a promise or agreement.
 In the Bible the promises made between God and God’s people are known as covenants; they state or imply a relationship of commitment and obedience.
 More and a negative view of the monarchy due to the failure of Israel’s kings had become painfully evident.
 The history was written to explain why Israel had experienced exile by tracing the downfall of Israel and JudahJudah was the name of Jacob’s fourth son and one of the 12 tribes.
 More to the people’s apostasy and failure to obey the covenantal stipulations as presented in Deuteronomy and God’s consequent handing them over into the hands of the Assyrians and the Babylonians.
+In the Book of Judges, the clear presence of this Deuteronomistic “voice” is most strongly evident in the three introductions to the three cycles of judge narratives (2:11-3:6; 6:1-10; 10:6-16).

 Lists of tribes

-- Judges 5, among the oldest material in the Old Testament, arising in the twelfth century B.C.E., omits Judah and Simeon (LeviSon of Jacob and Leah, brother to Reuben, Simeon, and Dinah.
-More is frequently omitted in the lists as the priestly tribe with no territory) and thus has only ten tribes.
+- Judges 5, among the oldest material in the Old Testament, arising in the 12th century BCE, omits Judah and Simeon (LeviSon of Jacob and Leah, brother to Reuben, Simeon, and Dinah.
+More is frequently omitted in the lists as the priestly tribe with no territory) and thus has only 10 tribes.

-- Deuteronomy 33 omits Simeon but arrives at twelve tribes by counting the tribe of Joseph as two, Ephraim and Manasseh (see Genesis 48:8-20).
+- Deuteronomy 33 omits Simeon but arrives at 12 tribes by counting the tribe of Joseph as two, Ephraim and Manasseh (see Genesis 48:8-20).

 Deuteronomic theology is only partly evident in Judges.
 Most would agree that Deuteronomist theology is somewhat critical of the monarchy (Deuteronomy 17:14-20), envisions prophecyProphecy is the gift, inspired by God, of speaking and interpreting the divine will.
 Prophets such as Amos, Isaiah, and Ezekiel spoke words of judgment and comfort to the people of Israel on behalf of God.
 More as superior (18:15-19), and requires a centralized sanctuaryA sanctuary is the consecrated area around the altar of a church or temple.
 It also means a place of safety where one can flee for protection.
 In the Old Testament, especially in the Psalms, God is referred to as a sanctuary, a refuge from… More (12:2-7; 1 Kings 8:16-21) that houses only the name of the deity (Deuteronomy 12:5; 1 Kings 8:27-29).
-Judges has little to say about these, and the typical phraseology of Deuteronomy seems to be confined to 2:6–3:6, the second introduction.
-Judah, the major southern tribe, is the only tribe described as succeeding completely in driving out the Canaanites and remaining faithful (1:1-20), whereas the northern tribes are regularly disparaged; odd, considering the northern provenance of Deuteronomy.
-Perhaps the final redaction has allowed these materials to stand, using them to depict the situation that called forth the monarchy, centralized worship, and other tenets dear to the Deuteronomists.
+Judges has little to say about these, and the typical phraseology of Deuteronomy seems to be confined to the introductions to the three cycles of judge narratives (2:11–3:6; 6:1-10; 10:6-16).
+Judah, the major southern tribe, is the only tribe described as succeeding completely in driving out the Canaanites and remaining faithful (1:1-20), whereas the northern tribes are regularly disparaged.
+Perhaps the final redaction has allowed these disparate materials to stand, using them to depict the situation that called forth the monarchy, centralized worship, and other tenets dear to the Deuteronomists alongside other traditions and editorial perspectives that shaped the Book of Judges over time up to and including the postexilic period when Judah (Yehud) was under Persian imperial rule and the issues raised by Judges remained urgent.

 Relationship between Judges 4 and 5